 William Shakespeare was reliant on patronage.
 He needed an income.
 It is fairly certain that one of his early patrons was Ferdinando Stanley, Lord Strange.
 In fact Lord Strange’s Men are linked to the first performance of Richard III and it is probable that Shakespeare wrote the play for them.

 If you know anything about the battle of Bosworth, you will know that the main reason Richard died is because he was not supported by the Stanley family.
-Thomas Stanley, who was the father-in-law of Henry Tudor, seems to have watched from the sidelines until he was sure who would win.
+Thomas Stanley, who was the step-father of Henry Tudor, seems to have watched from the sidelines until he was sure who would win.
 His brother, William Stanley, led the attack on Richard and it was he who seized the crown and put it on Henry Tudor’s head, although in Shakespeare’s play it is Thomas Stanley who is credited with the act.
 It is also recorded that Henry Tudor’s standard bearer at Bosworth was a man named William Brandon.
 Richard killed him in his attempt to reach Tudor and engage him in a hand to hand combat.

 Ferdinando Stanley, Shakespeare’s patron, was the direct descendant of Thomas Stanley.
 On his mother’s side he was also descended from William Brandon.
 According to the will of Henry VIII he was, after his mother, Margaret Clifford, the heir to the English throne if Elizabeth I died childless.
 I don’t think he would have been impressed if his playwright had written a play that eulogised Richard III.
 In fact, Shakespeare’s patron may have demanded a play that reminded Queen Elizabeth of the crucial role the Stanleys had played in putting the Tudors on the throne – a play that would reinforce his own claim to be her legitimate heir.